GoogleCloudPlatform/community/tutorials/setting-up-lamp/index.md

         http://[YOUR_EXTERNAL_IP_ADDRESS]

     You should see the Apache test page.
+Make sure you are not using `https` because it's not configured.

 1. Create a test file in the default web server root at `/var/www/html/`.
 You can follow the instructions in the [php documentation](http://php.net/manual/en/tutorial.firstpage.php).
 Example number 2 is the simplest example.

     You can write the code to the file from the command line by using a statement like the following.
 Replace `[YOUR_PHP_CODE]` with the code you want to write out:

         sudo sh -c 'echo "[YOUR_PHP_CODE]" > /var/www/html/phpinfo.php'

+    For example:

+        sudo sh -c 'echo "<?php phpinfo(); ?>" > /var/www/html/phpinfo.php'

 1. Browse to the test file to verify that Apache and PHP are working together: